LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/bot-basics.md

 4. Configure the settings as needed, and click **Save**.

 Bot settings include:
 - **Name**: Enter a name that’s concise and clear.
 Make sure abbreviations can be understood, and consider adding a prefix or suffix to indicate the environment (Dev, Prod, etc.) or language (En, Sp, Fr, etc.) if applicable.
-When you import a bot, by default, a date and time stamp is appended to the bot name; consider removing this because dates quickly become obsolete.
+When you import a bot, by default, a date and timestamp is appended to the bot name; consider removing this because dates quickly become obsolete.

 - **Description**: Enter a description that’s meaningful to you and others.
 Consider including language that identifies the bot's goal and key behaviors.